abdreams/CompetitiveProgramming/README.md

 ### Integrate PerformanceChart into Portfolio Component

-Now we need to integrate this `PerformanceChart` component into our `Portfolio` page.
-We will also include the `PortfolioTable` component and a placeholder for portfolio diversity.
+Now we integrate this simplified `PerformanceChart` component into our `Portfolio` page:

-Here's an updated `Portfolio` component with these changes:

 ```javascript
 import React from 'react';